ROCm/rocBLAS/docs/source/install.rst

    git clone -b master https://github.com/ROCmSoftwarePlatform/rocBLAS.git cd rocBLAS

-Note if you want to contribute to rocBLAS, you will need the develop branch, not the master branch, and you will need to read :ref:`contributing_label`.

 Below are steps to build either (dependencies + library) or (dependencies + library + client).
 You only need (dependencies +